Humany/humany-docs/SEO/tutorial-upgrade.md

 **We strongly recommend creating a copy of the widget before upgrading.**
 * Create a copy of the widget
 * Upgrade the copy to an implementation with Widget Version >= 4
-* (If using full SEO) Make the necessary changes to your site (see below) in your test environment
+* (If using SEO Full) Make the necessary changes to your site (see below) in your test environment
 * Test!
 * Rename your widget copy to its original name (and make the corresponding name changes on your site)